Early Adopters: First 20 receive 20% off with 1 year technical support.

 Version Control is your Migration Log

 Because RogueDB doesn't use migration scripts, your Git history is your source of truth.
+There is no concept of incremental builds.

 Local Validation with Protoc: Run protoc in your CI pipelines and regression tests to catch errors before they hit the database.